irmen/Pyro4/docs/source/tipstricks.rst

 internal object in your system.
 If you want to toy a bit with the examples provided in the gateway's web page, you'll have to change the option to something like: ``'Pyro.|test.'`` so that those objects are exposed.

+*Using the gateway:*

+You request the url ``http://localhost:8080/pyro/<<objectname>>/<<method>>`` to invoke a method on the object with the given name (yes, every call goes through a naming server lookup).
+Parameters are passed via a regular query string parameter list (in case of a GET request) or via form post parameters (in case of a POST request).
+The response is a JSON document.
+In case of an exception, a JSON encoded exception object is returned.
+You can easily call this from your web page scripts using ``XMLHttpRequest`` or something like JQuery's ``$.ajax()``.
+Have a look at the page source of the gateway's web page to see how this could be done.
+Note that you have to comply with the browser's same-origin policy: if you want to allow your own scripts to access the gateway, you'll have to make sure they are loaded from the same website.

+The http gateway server is *stateless* at the moment.
+This means every call you do will end be processed by a new Pyro proxy in the gateway server.
+This is not impacting your client code though, because every call that it does is also just a stateless http call.
+It only impacts performance: doing large amounts of calls through the http gateway will perform much slower as the same calls processed by a native Pyro proxy (which you can instruct to operate in batch mode as well).
+However because Pyro is quite efficient, a call through the gateway is still processed in just a few milliseconds, naming lookup and json serialization all included.

+Special http request headers:

+- ``X-Pyro-Options``: add this header to the request to set certain pyro options for the call.
+Possible values (comma-separated):

+  - ``oneway``: force the Pyro call to be a oneway call and return immediately.
+    The gateway server still returns a 200 OK http response as usual, but the response data is empty.
+    This option is to override the semantics for non-oneway method calls if you so desire.

+- ``X-Pyro-Gateway-Key``: add this header to the request to set the http gateway key.
+You can also set it on the request with a ``$key=....`` querystring parameter.

+Http response status codes:

+- 200 OK: all went well, response is the Pyro response message in JSON serialized format
+- 403 Forbidden: you're trying to access an object that is not exposed by configuration
+- 404 Not Found: you're requesting a non existing object
+- 500 Internal server error: something went wrong during request processing, response is serialized exception object (if available)